 The intent of our long-term incentive awards is to align the interests of our executives with those of our stockholders and to drive increasing stockholder value over time.
-There are three components:
+Annual awards are made as an equal mix of PSUs and time-vested stock options, both additionally subject to service conditions.